macdao/ocds-guide-to-setting-up-mac/README.en.md

 ```sh
 defaults write com.apple.dock ResetLaunchPad -bool true; killall Dock
 ```

+### Keychain Access

+Keychain Access is a Mac OS X application.
+It can be used to find saved accounts and passwords including Wi-Fi password.

 *Some lines are missing here.
 As not helping a lot - fff*